Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

 If the matrix \eqref{eq:lumped_Galerkin_matrix} with lumped reaction term is considered, then the validity of \eqref{eq:assumption_min} is guaranteed if the triangulation $\calT_h^{}$ satisfies the XZ-criterion \eqref{XZ-criterion}.
 The condition \eqref{eq:assumption_min} may be satisfied also if the XZ-criterion is violated, particularly, in the convection-dominated case, since the convection matrix is skew-symmetric.
 However, in general, the validity of a DMP cannot be guaranteed without the XZ-criterion.
 Moreover, if the matrix \eqref{eq:lumped_Galerkin_matrix} is replaced by \eqref{eq:Galerkin_matrix}, then the validity of \eqref{eq:assumption_min} may be lost since some off-diagonal entries of the matrix $\bbMc$ are positive.

 It was shown in \cite{Kno17} that the DMP generally does not hold if condition \eqref{eq:assumption_min} is not satisfied.
 This is due to the condition $a_{ji}\le a_{ij}$ used in \eqref{eq:kuzmin_symm_alpha} to symmetrize the factors $\widetilde\alpha_{ij}$.
 Therefore, in \cite{Kno21}, it was proposed to use the above limiter in the formulation \eqref{eq:asm-1}, \eqref{eq:asm-2} without the symmetry condition \eqref{eq:kuzmin_symm_alpha}.
-To obtain a well defined problem satisfying the continuity assumption on $d_h$ from Theorem~\ref{local_DMP}, the definition of $P_i^\pm$ was replaced by
+To obtain a well defined problem satisfying a continuity assumption on $\alpha_{ij}(\bu)(u_j-u_i)$, the definition of $P_i^\pm$ was replaced by

-Then the DMP is satisfied without any additional condition on the matrix $\bbAN$, which means that it holds for any triangulation $\calT_h^{}$ and also without the lumping of the matrix $\bbMc$.
+Then the DMP is satisfied without any additional condition on the matrix $\bbAN$, which means that it holds for any triangulation $\calT_h^{}$ and also without the lumping of the matrix $\bbMc$ in the Galerkin FEM.
+Note, however, that if the reaction term is dominant, some lumping may be performed by the algebraic flux correction scheme.

 \begin{theorem}[DMP for the algebraically stabilized scheme with modified Kuz\-min limiter] Let us consider the algebraically stabilized scheme \eqref{eq:asm-1}, \eqref{eq:asm-2} with $\alpha_{ij}=\widetilde\alpha_{ij}$ for $i,j=1,\dots,N$, where $\widetilde\alpha_{ij}$ is defined by \eqref{eq:kuzmin_p_mod} and \eqref{eq:kuzmin_q}--\eqref{eq:alpha-definition}.
 Then the algebraic DMP property and the algebraic DMP property for non-strict extrema are satisfied. \end{theorem}